pegahcarter/All-Things-TA/doc/notes.md

   (X) Run code to send `TEST` signals
-  (X) Validate last signal sent from wc/atta by sending to test (X) Create signals for one ticker with no custom logic ( ) Move code from py to crypto (And fix all file references) ( ) Analyze distribution of trade size and determine which outliers to remove ( ) Integrate custom trade requirements with basic signals ( ) Move code from py to crypto (And fix all file references) ( ) Decision tree model for feature importance
+  (X) Validate last signal sent from wc/atta by sending to test (X) Create signals for one ticker with no custom logic (X) Analyze distribution of trade size and determine which outliers to remove (X) Integrate custom trade requirements with basic signals (X) Determine TP code
+  ( ) Decision tree model for feature importance
+  ( ) Add custom logic to algorithm
+  ( ) Move code from py to crypto (And fix all file references)